Particular/Workshop.NServiceBus/exercises/08-b/readme.md

     - Use the verification code in the incoming event to send a new command to the saga.
 This command will be used by the saga to verify the verification code and approve the registration.

-    - Use [delayed delivery](https://docs.particular.net/nservicebus/messaging/delayed-delivery) on the command to mimic the fact that an email might take time to arrive.
+    - Use [delayed delivery](https://docs.particular.net/nservicebus/messaging/delayed-delivery) to mimic the fact that an email might take time to arrive.
 Create a static `Random` object in the handler to create a random number of seconds.
 It would look like this:

       ```c#
       public class VerificationEmailSentHandler : IHandleMessages<VerificationEmailSent>